NagarajEashwar/payoda-node-test/README.md

 4.Updating user Info (localhost:3000/update)-post method.

 ### How to run
-      First we need to add models latest version and install mongodb.
+      First we need to add nodejs latest version and install mongodb.
       Start mongodb service then navigate to the project file path then run the below commands. npm install
 	npm start